Yamaguchi-gumi: Split in 2015

 On August 27, 2015, Japanese police confirmed that powerful factions, including the Kobe-based Yamaken-gumi, the Osaka-based Takumi-gumi, and the Kyoyu-kai, broke away from the Yamaguchi-gumi and formed a new group called the Kobe Yamaguchi-gumi.
 Prior to the split, the organization consisted of seventy-two factions.
 This was the first major split since the forming of Ichiwa-Kai more than thirty years ago.

 In April 2025, the Yamaguchi-gumi informed the Hyogo Prefectural Police of its intention to end its conflict with organizations such as the Kobe Yamaguchi-gumi, which had split from the Yamaguchi-gumi.
 The move is believed to be aimed at lifting its designation as a "Designated Specified Conflict-Related Organized Crime Group" (Tokutei kōsō shitei bōryokudan, 特定抗争指定暴力団), a status under which gatherings of five or more members or the use of offices can result in penalties.
 In the same month, wakagashira (underboss) Kiyoshi Takayama stepped down to become a sōdanyaku (advisor), and wakagashira-hosa (deputy underboss) Teruaki Takeuchi was promoted to wakagashira.

 Activities

-On January 14, 2021, the Tokyo Metropolitan Police Department arrested Hiroki Sakata, a member of the Yamaguchi-gumi, in connection with a scam in 2018 where the damage was worth 60 million yen ($475,059 US dollars in 2022).
+On January 14, 2021, the Tokyo Metropolitan Police Department arrested Hiroki Sakata, a member of the Yamaguchi-gumi, for connection to a scam in 2018 where the damage was worth 60 million yen ($475,059 US dollars in 2022).